MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 ## Private endpoints for Media Services account resources

 Private endpoints for key delivery, streaming endpoints, and live events are created on the Media Services account.
 You generally create one private endpoint for each type of Media Services endpoint.
-For example, you can create a private endpoint for several streaming endpoints.
-The same is true for Media Services storage accounts.
+For example, you can create one private endpoint for several streaming endpoints.

-In this way, resources can be connected to multiple virtual networks at the same time.
-For example, if you've started two streaming endpoints, a single private endpoint should be created to connect both streaming endpoints to the virtual network.
+In this way, multiple instances of a resource, for example, live events within a Media Services account, can be connected to a virtual network with a singe private endpoint.
+To connect to multiple virtual networks, you would create multiple private endpoints.

 See [Private endpoint connections overview](security-private-link-connect-private-endpoint-concept.md) for a discussion of network access flags, DNS NAME changes, and IP level allowlists.